ajosedev/knowledge/notes/20210908155508-flexibility-components.md

 # API flexibility in components

+*This page also acts as a hub for various large-scale component API decisions*

 Flexibility is not always a good thing.

 Flexibility allows for more footguns that need to be handled